 With an acidic burst and crisp texture, a gin and tonic hits the spot for many summer occasions.
 Add a slice of fresh lime to boost the flavor, then slice some goat cheese and serve with crackers and honey.
 The refreshing gin based drink is an excellent pair with the Ile de France Goat Cheese because the cheese's tangy flavor will be refined by gin's natural dryness and the acidity of the tonic.

 Another classic way to cool down, iced tea can be made sweet or unsweetened and always provides flavorful refreshment.
-If sweetened iced tea is your cool down beverage of choice, try a blue cheese such as Roquefort or St. Agur – the saltiness of the cheese tastes great with sweet drinks.
-If unsweetened iced tea is more your style, try a more mild fromage such as Comté or Emmental.
-Need a pick me up?
-Iced coffee is refreshing and when served with a buttery fromage like St. André, can serve as a mild summer dessert.
+If sweetened iced tea is your cool down beverage of choice, try a blue cheese such as St. Agur – the saltiness of the cheese tastes great with sweet drinks.
+Iced coffee is also a refreshing non-alcholic beverage and when served with a buttery fromage like St. André, can serve as a mild summer dessert.

 Sangria is a famously refreshing wine punch native to Spain and beloved around the world.
 Since wine is involved, it obviously is delicious with cheese.
-Lover's of French fromage can enjoy some French flair with their sangria by serving it with a soft cheese such as an Chèvre aux epices – a spicy fromage that makes an delicious pair with an red-wine based Sangria.
+Lover's of French fromage can enjoy some French flair with their sangria by serving it with a soft cheese such as a our Brie or Camembert.
+Both these cheese pair nice with a red-wine based Sangria.